2025 Philadelphia Eagles season: Week 10: at Green Bay Packers

+Brandon Graham made his return to the field for the first time since playing in Super Bowl LIX.

 The Eagles traveled to Lambeau Field for a highly-anticipated rematch of the previous season's Wild Card game.
 The first half ended scoreless as the two teams' defenses held each other in check.
 Jaelan Phillips, who was acquired in a midseason trade, recovered a fumble by Packers quarterback Jordan Love to end a potential Green Bay scoring opportunity in the final minute of the first half.
 In the third quarter, Jake Elliott kicked a field goal to give Philadelphia a 3–0 lead.
 In the fourth quarter, the Eagles extended their lead to 10–0 with a DeVonta Smith touchdown reception, but the Packers immediately answered on the ensuing drive with a Josh Jacobs run, cutting the Eagles' lead back to three.
 Just after the two-minute warning, Phillips came up again and made a crucial fourth-down stop against the Packers, getting the ball back with an opportunity to run the clock out.
 However, a controversial fourth-down decision on that drive led to a turnover on downs, giving Green Bay one last gasp.
 The Packers got as far as the Eagles' 46 yard line, where Brandon McManus's potential game tying 64-yard field goal was shanked wide left, ending the game and sealing Philadelphia's victory.

-With an ugly 10–7 win, the Eagles improved to 7–2 and 2–0 against the NFC North.
+With a 10–7 win, the Eagles improved to 7–2 and 2–0 against the NFC North.